pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

+Both `limit()` and `count()` should feel very familiar if you've used MySQL (or any RDB)

 ### Iterating Results

 We all know that MongoDB is nothing but JavaScript.
 So, why not use the Array and Object functions on the Database?
-Yep, it is possible using [`forEach()`](https://docs.mongodb.com/manual/reference/method/cursor.forEach/) method, which can be applied on any `find()` results or our fondly called cursor.
+Yep, it is possible using [`forEach()`](https://docs.mongodb.com/manual/reference/method/cursor.forEach/) method, which can be applied on `find()` results.

-The `forEach()` method takes one argument, which is a function and the current document or result or record will be passed to it.
+`forEach()` takes a function as its only argument.
+The current document or result or record will be passed to it.
 Basically, the function has the following syntax:

 ```language-javascript
 db.students.find().forEach(function (stud) {